hmallen/lorenzbot/README.md

 Poloniex exchange trading bot

 TO DO:
+- Add projected STR profit if in accumulate mode
+- Program went INSANE when API IP restrictions enabled from site -- Fixed by adding AWS elastic ip to whitelist on site
+- Removed view-only API keys and must restore if required
 - Verify calculation of profit (seems wrong)
 - Tradable USDT balance is slightly below expected (noticed in accumulate mode)
 - Determine minimum withdraw amount and make sure check is implemented before attempt